Affordable Housing near Transit and Job Centers: Create more affordable housing near transit and job centers

 - Maximize opportunities to create affordable housing near transit stations and along high-frequency transit corridors.

-- Identify and pursue opportunities to acquire and assemble property for larger-scale development near transit stations and along transit corridors.
+- Identify and pursue opportunities to acquire and assemble property for larger-scale development vacant and for-sale properties for affordable housing near transit stations and along transit corridors.

 - Improve coordination within the City enterprise and with outside jurisdictions to identify opportunities to increase housing density and affordability along transit corridors and near job centers.